MASON SUMMER FLUTE ACADEMY

 Part of Summer Music Intensive Week!

 Be inspired and grow musically with other fellow flutists as we explore flute repertoire, extended techniques, flute care and performance techniques in a challenging but supportive environment!
-Passionate faculty, including Mason School of Music Professor Julianna Nickel, will guide students in a week of master classes, mock auditions, chamber music, flute choir and more.
-Special guest artist Aaron Goldman (Principal Flutist of the National Symphony Orchestra) will bring his expertise as well, and a final performance for family and friends will complete the week.
+Passionate faculty, including Mason School of Music professors and special guest artists, will guide students in a week of masterclasses, mock auditions, chamber music, flute choir and more.
+A final performance for family and friends will complete the week.

 Ages: 13-18 years